Weak units, universal cells, and coherence via universality for bicategories: Regular poly-bicategories and universal 2-cells

 Given two 1-cells $a, b: x \to y$ in a unital regular poly-bicategory, we will write $a \simeq b$ to mean ``there exists an isomorphism $p: (a) \to (b)$''.

 \begin{prop} Let $X, Y$ be unital regular poly-bicategories, and $f: X \to Y$ a morphism.
-Then $f$ preserves units if and only if it preserves divisible 2-cells. \end{prop} \begin{proof} If $f$ preserves units, then it also preserves isomorphisms, hence divisible 2-cells.
-Conversely, if $f$ preserves divisible 2-cells, because units are divisible, $f(\idd{a})$ is divisible in $Y$ for each unit $\idd{a}$ in $X$.
+Then $f$ preserves units if and only if it preserves universal 2-cells. \end{prop} \begin{remark} In the statement, ``universal'' is without restriction, hence applies only to single-input, single-output 2-cells; other universal properties are not necessarily preserved. \end{remark} \begin{proof} If $f$ preserves units, then it also preserves isomorphisms, hence universal 2-cells.
+Conversely, if $f$ preserves universal 2-cells, because units are universal, $f(\idd{a})$ is universal in $Y$ for each unit $\idd{a}$ in $X$.
 Then,

 and by uniqueness of factorisations through $f(\idd{a})$, it follows that $f(\idd{a}) = \idd{f(a)}$. \end{proof}

 \begin{dfn} A morphism $f: X \to Y$ of unital regular poly-bicategories is \emph{unital} if it satisfies either of the equivalent conditions of Proposition \ref{prop:unitmorph}. \end{dfn}